working-group-two/docs.wgtwo.com/docs/call-forwarding.md

 - OPERATOR
 ---

-# How to set a custom DNS for a data connection
+# How to set up call forwarding

 ## Overview
 This example shows you how to forward calls to other numbers or services.
 In order to forward calls